ISSUE 07: BUILT WITH A VIEW

 Expensive Upkeep

-Because bridges are subject to more movement, the buildings, and their own structure would be susceptible to costly repairs.
+Because bridges are subject to more movement, the buildings and the bridge structure would be susceptible to costly repairs.
 The vibrations of traffic, footfalls, and wind on the deck surface could prove extremely detrimental to any architecture.

 Difficult Negotiations